 Another great social proof example is how Krave Beauty shows its customers’ pictures before and after using the brand’s products.

-These pictures are displayed on the website with in-depth reviews from customers.
+These pictures are displayed on the website, and customers provide in-depth reviews.

 Image via Real Estate Skills